 Once on the island, take a bus up to the town of Anacapri and ride the chairlift to the top of the island (Seggiovia Monte Solaro).
 The single-chair chairlift (which might be a bit unsettling for those with a fear of heights) transports you all the way up the highest mountain on Capri.
 From there you have a magnificent view of the Italian coastline on one side and endless ocean on the other.

 After exploring Anacapri, make your way to the main town of Capri.
 See the main square, then pick a side street to wander along, and see what you find.
 There are many shops, restaurants, and historical sites to see.
 You can also walk over to the opposite side of the island, where the small marina (Marina Piccola) is located.

 As you can see, just because there’s a chill in the air, doesn’t mean you should count Sorrento out of your travel plans.
-There’s plenty to enjoy in this southern Italian coastal town in the winter — and a lot of limoncello to keep you warm.
-Cin cin.
+There’s a lot to enjoy in this southern Italian coastal town in the winter — and plenty of limoncello to keep you warm.
+Cin cin!